Alpha-Directorate/AlphaSSS/content/plugins/bp-profile-search/readme.txt

 == Changelog ==

-= 4.1 =
+= 4.1.1 =
-* Added ability to create custom Members Directory pages, and to use them as search results pages
+* Fixed bug with field labels containing quotes

 Note: If you are upgrading from version 4.0.x, you have to update your existing forms with your Directory page selection.
 Go to *Users -> Profile Search*, *Edit* each form, select its *Form Action (Results Directory)* and *Update*.

-= 4.0.3 =
+= 4.1 =
+* Added ability to create custom Members Directory pages, and to use them as search results pages = 4.0.3 =
 * Fixed PHP fatal error when BP component *Extended Profiles* was not active
 * Replaced deprecated like_escape()